fluid-project/jira-to-11ty/src/issues/INFRA-210.md

   "comments": []
 }
 ---
-Per request from jhung, @@Giovanni Tirloni has done this before for him.
+Per request from jhung, Giovanni Tirloni has done this before for him.